Global Studies FAQs

 The Office of Global Studies takes every possible precaution in regard to participant safety.
 The office monitors U.S. State Department warnings, general recommendations and advisories.

-Yes, an SJC representative can be reached while overseas.
+Yes, a St. Joseph's University representative can be reached while overseas.
 Participants are given an emergency contact information form.
 We recommend that participants make two copies of this form, one to bring overseas and one to leave at home.

 Yes, all participants must provide proof of medical insurance when registering.
 Many travel insurance plans can include a health component.
 These plans can be purchased for the duration of your program at reasonable rates.
 Plans can be purchased through Allianz and the Student Travel Association.

-St. Joseph’s College strongly recommends that all students purchase travel insurance prior to going overseas.
+St. Joseph's University strongly recommends that all students purchase travel insurance prior to going overseas.
 This insurance can be extremely valuable in the event of illness or emergency.

 All program information will be emailed to program participants.
 Orientation and pre-departure meeting dates will be emailed as well.
 Students are expected to check their email regularly and inform the Office of Global Studies if their email changes.
 For a list of pre-departure do’s and don’ts, please see our Checklist For Students Studying Abroad.